xuy/pyipopt/README.md

 	$ python setup.py build
 	$ sudo python setup.py install

-### Obsolete Approach

-Edit makefile, and use

-	$ make pyipopt
-	$ make install

 ### Test

   $ python hs071.py

 You should be able to see the result of solving the toy problem.

-### Note

-You might have to edit Makefile to fit your machine's configuration.

 Usage
 -----